 - Examples of written academic work (if applicable)

-The deadline December of each year for admission to winter term (October) of the following year.
+The deadline is November/December of each year for admission to winter term (October) of the following year.

 Applicants for winter term 2012/21 may submit their documents until 1 December 2019.